 For the student

-Occupational Therapy Competencies Australia has a fantastic range of interactive learning modules to guide a novice student through to competent graduate learning of OT specific skills.
+This link provides information on the Occupational Therapy Board of Australia Competency Standards.
 Below are some other areas identified as a potential start point by Occupational Therapy Clinical Educators to assist their students with placement.

 Occupational Therapy Topics